xanadu-lang/xats2js/README.md

 ```
 cd xats2js
 ./bin/xats2js -h
-make -C srcgen/TEST test > output
+make -C srcgen/TEST -f Makefile_test
 ```

 ## Remarks

 - Xats2js is for debugging the implementation of Xanadu

-- Xats2js is meant to be a practical compiler from Xanadu to JS
+- Xats2js is meant to be a practical compiler from Xatscml to JS

 - This project should be constantly under construction for quite some time